roman-milk/roman-milk.github.io/the-marital-bed.md

+===

- ****** The Marital Bed ****** byTx_Tall_Tales© My sister-in-law Alice half-heartedly offered to take over, but it wasn't what we needed.
+My sister-in-law Alice half-heartedly offered to take over, but it wasn't what we needed.
 She worked, and traveled.
 She was only thirty-two, and after two failed marriages was having trouble settling down.
 She lived an hour away, and would have either had to quit her job, or commute well over an hour each way during rush hour.

  Roger and Caroline's issues were similar.
 Dana worked downtown, well over an hour from the property during rush hour.
 They lived twenty miles away.
 Dana couldn't do anything about her job; she was two years away from a pension.
 Roger had officially retired, but was still working part-time, also downtown.
 They could do it, but Grandma would still be alone during the day, and Caroline's commute would be over three hours a day.